mars0i/masonclj/example/README.md

 [If you want your agents to move around on a grid, you don't have to use a hexagonal grid.
 Mason also allows rectangular grids, and they will make your code a little simpler in a few spots.
-If so, then you may need to choose between moving to a cell in the von Neumann neighborhood (right, left, up, down) or within the Moore neighborhood (also includes diagonally adjacent cells).
-Notice that it takes two steps to reach a diagonally adjacent cell (with a von Neumann neighborhood) or else one step moves agents farther in a diagonal direction than horizontally or vertically (with a Moore neighborhood).
-The neighborhood structure make a big difference in some models, and either one can produce artifactual effects.
-(J.  McKenzie Alexander's book *The Structural Evolution of Morality* is a great source for understanding this point.)
-The advantage of a hexagonal gride is that it's isotropic: It's one step to any adjacent cell, there is no direction in which movement is faster.]
+With a rectangular grid you may need to choose between movement from one cell to a cell in its von Neumann neighborhood (right, left, up, down) or in its Moore neighborhood (also includes diagonally adjacent cells).
+Notice it takes two steps to reach a diagonally adjacent cell (with a von Neumann neighborhood), or else one step will move agents farther in a diagonal direction than horizontally or vertically (with a Moore neighborhood).
+The neighborhood structure make a big difference in some models, and can produce artifactual effects.
+(J.  McKenzie Alexander's book *The Structural Evolution of Morality* is a great source.)
+The advantage of a hexagonal gride is that it's isotropic: One step to any adjacent cell, and there is no direction in which movement is faster.]

 <a name="run"></a><h2>How to run it:</h2>